viliRocha/Coin-converter/README.md

 # Coin-converter
-A website that converts coins and their values that was made using APIs.
+A website that converts coins and their values using APIs.

+## Featutures:
+- Simple UI;
+- A graph made using chart.js to show how is the currency's appreciation is going;